Who Can Register?

 Students enrolled in U of A+ can register for temporary accommodation with Student and Guest Services.

-IMPORTANT NOTE: This form specifies accommodation with Guest Services is available until August 23, 2017; we would like to assure students, campus accommodation will be available for the entire duration of the U of A+ program (August 17 -25).
+IMPORTANT NOTE: This form specifies accommodation with Guest Services is available until August 23, 2018; we would like to assure students, campus accommodation is available for the entire duration of the U of A+ program.

-Please note: You are not required to provide credit card information when you apply.
-Credit card information will be required when you check-in.
+Please note: You do not need to provide credit card information when you apply.
+Credit card information is required when you check-in.

 Find Your Own Accommodation